pkgw/website-netlify-experiment/content/howto/use-ssh-connection-sharing.md

 sessions rather than having to use one long-lived one.

-The “connection sharing” feature of OpenSSH lets you get the benefit of quickie SSH logins even when every new login requires a typed password.
+The “connection sharing” feature of OpenSSH lets you get the benefit of quickie SSH sessions even when every new login requires a typed password.

-When connection sharing is activate, the first connection you open to a server proceeds as normal.
-However, when you open *additional* connections to a server, the software will piggyback the new connection over the old one, *reusing the authentication* — so you won’t have to type your password again.
+When connection sharing is activated, the first connection you open to a server proceeds as normal.
+However, when you open *additional* connections to that server, the software will piggyback the new connections over the old one, *reusing the authentication* — so you won’t have to type your password again.

 An important use-case is when you have a program that needs to do something